xoraes/kinesis-client/README.md

 # kinesis-client
-- This program uses aws kinesis stream api to publish and consume kinesis data.
-It can be used to test kinesis real time stream data moving in your kinesis pipelines.
+- Uses aws kinesis stream api to publish and consume kinesis data.
+It should be used to test real time stream data in your kinesis pipeline.
+Assumes that a kinesis stream exists in your aws env.
+If the stream does not exist in your env/region, a 400 - stream not found error is shown.

 ### New to GoLang ?
     $ brew install go (for Ubuntu see : https://github.com/golang/go/wiki/Ubuntu)